ohler55/wabur/tutorial/lesson-1/README.md

 methods.
 Since no behavior other than REST calls are needed for this sample, the `handle` method raises an exception.

-Thats it for the Controller as the default behavior is the desired behavior.
+That's it for the Controller as the default behavior is the desired behavior.
 The objects stored in the database are the same as those provided to the View.
 Note the objects are strictly data or more accurately WAB::Data.
 They should never be monkey-patched.
 If additional behavior is desired then helpers or delgates should be used instead.

-More details on the expected behavior of the methods can be found in the documenation for WAB::Controller class.
+More details on the expected behavior of the methods can be found in the documentation for WAB::Controller class.

 ### index.html

-The `index.html` provides is a simple one.
+The `index.html` provided is a simple one.

 ```html
 <!DOCTYPE html>